Plastic Film Capacitors Market Size and Share

 Plastic Film Capacitors Market Analysis by Mordor Intelligence

-The plastic film capacitors market size stands at USD 2.46 billion in 2025 and is forecast to expand to USD 3.14 billion by 2030, posting a 4.98% CAGR across the period.
+The plastic film capacitors market size is expected to grow from USD 2.46 billion in 2025 to USD 2.58 billion in 2026 and is forecast to reach USD 3.27 billion by 2031 at 4.86% CAGR over 2026-2031.
 Robust demand in e-mobility powertrains, renewable-energy converters, and 5G infrastructure anchors this growth, while polypropylene continues to dominate commercial volumes.
 Rising adoption of SiC/GaN power devices is shifting design priorities toward low-ESR, high-frequency performance, encouraging material innovation and higher-voltage designs.
 Regional production incentives in Asia-Pacific, India’s USD 24 billion PLI scheme, and Brazil’s BRL 186.6 billion (USD 35.09 billion) digitalization drive are accelerating localized capacity additions, tempering supply-chain concentration risks.
 Competition remains moderate but intensifying: legacy leaders such as TDK and Vishay face agile specialists that tailor form factors for next-generation traction inverters and grid-scale filters.[1]Source: TDK Corporation, “1st Quarter Fiscal 2024 Performance Briefing,” tdk.comResin and aluminum price swings remain the most immediate margin threat, yet vertical integration and hedging strategies are helping large vendors buffer volatility.

 Key Report Takeaways